-So, this week end I did a thing!
+So, this weekend I did a thing!

 I have recently joined IONOS as a Senior Cloud Solutions Architect and started working with the products they offer to build a nice and robust cloud solution.